libretro/docs/docs/guides/databases.md

 RetroArch uses the database to provide several automated cataloging functions:

 - __Validation__.
-Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum (or [other key](#matching-game-files-to-the-database)) matches the checksum of a known verified completely intact (aka  "properly dumped") file in the database.
+Reject or accept files when using the [Import Scanner / Playlist Generator](https://docs.libretro.com/guides/roms-playlists-thumbnails/#working-with-playlists) based on whether the ROM checksum (or [other key](#key-field-for-matching)) matches the checksum of a known verified completely intact (aka  "properly dumped") file in the database.
 - __Game Naming__.
-Assign a definitive and uniform display name for each game in a playlist regardless of filename, by looking up the `name` field specified for the file's [key](#matching-game-files-to-the-database) in the database.
+Assign a definitive and uniform display name for each game in a playlist regardless of filename.
+RetroArch will look up the `name` field specified for the file's [key](#key-field-for-matching) in the database.
   - _Secondary_: __Thumbnail Images__.
 Download and display thumbnail images for games based on the uniform name assigned by the database, regardless of filename.
 (Thumbnails are __not__ directly assigned by the database or by checksum association, but as a secondary effect of databased *game name* assignment if a matching thumbnail is available on the server.
 Also see: [Flexible Name Matching Algorithm](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails).)
 - __Category Search ("Explore")__.
 Allows the user to find/view games that match selected criteria, e.g. by Developer, Release Year, Genre, and other attributes/metadata.
 - __Per-Game Information View__.
 Provide an in-app viewable informational screen for each game (Game > Information > Database Entry).

 ## How the Import Scanner Uses the Database

-RetroArch automated scan will do the following:
+RetroArch automated scan ("Directory Scan" and "File Scan") will do the following:

-1. Compute a CRC checksum of the file(s) or scan for the in-game serial.
-See [Matching Game Files to the Database](#matching-game-files-to-the-database) below.
+1. Compute a CRC checksum of the file(s) or scan for the in-game serial number.
+CRC and serial number are the [keys used for matching a game file to the database](#key-field-for-matching) below.
-1. Search for that CRC or serial in the local `.rdb` files (default location `RetroArch/databases`).
-If the key is not found in databases, the file will not be added to a playlist.
+1. Search for that CRC or serial in the information of the local `.rdb` files (default location `RetroArch/databases`).
+If the key is not found in databases, the file will __not__ be added to a playlist.
+See [Validation & Rejection](#validation-and-rejection).
-3. Assign the `Game Name` (aka display name or playlist item name) that is specified within the database entry for the key (CRC/serial).
+3. Assign the `Game Name` (aka display name or playlist item name) that is specified as `name` within the database entry for the key (CRC/serial).
 The assigned `Game Name` will appear in the playlist, not the filename.
 4. All other associated metadata [collated in the `.rdb`](https://github.com/libretro/libretro-database#fields-specified-in-game-information-databases) entry for the given CRC/serial can be viewed in the Information > Database Entry for the game and will be viewable via "Explore".

-### Validation & Rejection
+### Validation and Rejection

 Validation here refers to checking a file or attribute against a reference, and then accepting or rejecting it based on whether it matches what is specified in the reference data (aka what is "allowed").
 RetroArch's "Scan Directory" and "Scan File" automated importers are validation processes, not merely tools for adding all files to a playlist.
 Part of their function is to **reject** files, not to import all files.
 The database is the reference, and the ROM file is the item being validated.